Skip to Content

 Reduces Wear & Tear

-Because tow haul mode distributes the workload more evenly between the engine and brakes, it helps to prolong the life of these important components.
-As a bonus, it saves money on maintenance and repairs over time.
+Because Tow/Haul mode distributes the workload more evenly between the engine and brakes, it helps to prolong the life of these essential components.
+As a bonus, it can help to save money on maintenance and repairs over time.

 Improves Performance

-Tow/Haul mode improves the performance of the towing vehicle by delivering the extra power and torque required to take on steep inclines and challenging terrain.
-It can also prevent the potential for transmission overheating or failure due to the excessive shifting that could occur without it.
+Tow/Haul mode enhances the performance of the towing vehicle by delivering the extra power and torque required to tackle steep inclines and challenging terrain.
+It can also prevent potential overheating or failure of the transmission due to excessive shifting that could occur without it.

 Enhances Fuel Economy